<Home/Articles/A guide to Paris’ best arrondissements

 The sprawling 8th Arrondissement is one of the most moneyed areas in Paris, with the Golden Triangle shopping area home to showy flagship stores for a roster of luxury brands.
 Here you can climb the steps of the Arc de Triomphe and cast your gaze down the Champs-Élysées.
 For a change of pace, head over to the peaceful Parc Monceau and visit one of a host of museums and galleries in the vicinity.

-Arc de Triomphe Paris, France
+Arc de Triomphe Paris, France; in one of Paris' best arrondissements

 10th Arrondissement – for street art, hipster cool and a grittier slice of Paris life